uwrighty/visualisation/README.md

 Added navigation buttons
 Added button to skip animation
 Added more comments to code.
+Added code to toggle whether nav button can be triggered.

 #Resources
 list any sources you consulted to create your visualization